CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

   + *(#5)* — Decimal value 101 corresponds to the ASCII character '**e**'.
   + *(#6)* — Decimal value 116 corresponds to the ASCII character '**t**'.

-By combining the ASCII characters obtained, from mapping the decimal values, we reconstruct the original ASCII string.
+By combining the ASCII characters obtained, from mapping the decimal values, we construct the ASCII string:

   + Completed ASCII string = ***secret***